 \end{figure*}

-The overall trend between torque profiles of the monoarticular and biarticular devices was similar, which can be seen in Figure \ref{Fig_Case01_Torque_Power_Profiles} qualitatively, and the root mean square error between the profiles of the selected devices during a gait cycle also supports this claim quantitatively, as shown in Figure \ref{Fig_Case01_RMSE}.
-The detailed analysis of the gait cycle shows that the main difference between the torque profiles of the hip actuators occurred during the stance phases, and the monoarticular delivered hip extension torque more than the biarticular device, especially during the mid-stance and terminal-stance phases (Figure \ref{Fig_Case01_Torque_Power_Profiles} and \ref{Fig_Case01_RMSE}).
-Although the difference between the profiles of the hip actuators followed similar trajectories during the swing phase, the terminal-swing phase of these actuators was considerably different in which the monoarticular delivered extension while biarticular provided flexion torque to the joint.\\
+The overall trend between the torque profiles of the monoarticular and biarticular devices was similar, which can be seen in Figure \ref{Fig_Case01_Torque_Power_Profiles} qualitatively, and the root mean square error between the profiles of the selected devices during a gait cycle also supports this claim quantitatively, as shown in Figure \ref{Fig_Case01_RMSE}.
+A detailed analysis of the gait cycle shows that the main difference between the torque profiles of the hip actuators occurred during the stance phases, and the monoarticular device delivered hip extension torque greater than the biarticular device, especially during the mid-stance and terminal-stance phases (Figure \ref{Fig_Case01_Torque_Power_Profiles} and \ref{Fig_Case01_RMSE}).
+Although the difference between the profiles of the hip actuators followed similar trajectories during the swing phase, the terminal-swing phase of these actuators was considerably different in that the monoarticular device delivered extension while the biarticular one provided flexion torque to the joint.\\

 Although the biarticular and monoarticular knee actuators had almost identical trajectories during the swing phase, as their RMSE shows in Figure \ref{Fig_Case01_RMSE}, there were some significant differences between these two actuators during the stance phases.
-While the biarticular knee actuator opposed with the torque generated by muscles around the knee joint during all stance phase, the monoarticular knee actuator assisted the knee muscles generated torque during the loading response and mid-stance phases.\\
+While the biarticular knee actuator opposed the torque generated by muscles around the knee joint during the all stance phase, the monoarticular knee actuator assisted torque generated by the knee muscles during the loading response and mid-stance phases.\\

-These remarkable differences between torque profiles of two devices affected the torque trajectories generated by muscles around the knee and hip joints, indicating muscular activation differences between subjects assisted by the monoarticular and biarticular exoskeletons; nevertheless, according to the root mean square error between hip and knee muscles generated torque trajectories, the differences were not substantial except on the loading phase of the knee joint.\\
+These remarkable differences between the torque profiles of the two devices affected the torque trajectories generated by muscles around the knee and hip joints, indicating muscular activation differences between subjects assisted by the monoarticular and biarticular exoskeletons; nevertheless, according to the root mean square error between torque trajectories generated by hip and knee muscles, the differences were not substantial except on the loading phase of the knee joint.\\

 The comparison between the muscular activation of the {\it loaded} subjects assisted by ideal devices and constrained devices indicates substantial differences in some muscles.
-The activation of rectus femoris and psoas as two primary muscles on the hip and knee were considerably different in the ideal and constrained devices.
+The activation of rectus femoris and psoas as two primary muscles on the hip and knee was considerably different in the ideal and constrained devices.
 The constrained biarticular and monoarticular exoskeletons also had different impacts on these two muscles ( Figure \ref{Fig_Case01_MusclesActivity}).
 The difference between the activation of rectus femoris and vasti muscles of subjects assisted by the constrained optimal biarticular and monoarticular devices during the loading response phase can explain the difference between the muscles generated moments of subjects assisted by the biarticular and monoarticular devices.
-Another remarkable difference between the ideal and constrained devices was in gastrocnemius medial head muscle, in which the activation of this muscle increased during the loading response to terminal stance phases.
-Due to the higher activation of the gastrocnemius muscle, it provided more moment on the ankle joint.
+Another remarkable difference between the ideal and constrained devices was in the gastrocnemius medial head muscle; the activation of this muscle increased during the loading response to terminal stance phases.
+Due to the higher activation of the gastrocnemius muscle, it provided greater moment on the ankle joint.
 Consequently, the activation of the soleus muscle did not increase considerably to compensate for the inadequacy of the moment generated by gastrocnemius at the ankle joint.

-The differences between the muscular activation of subjects assisted by monoarticular and biarticular constrained devices were not limited to the rectus femoris and psoas muscles, but the other representative muscles demonstrated some differences, as shown in the Figure \ref{Fig_Case01_MusclesActivity}; nevertheless, the differences between them were not as considerable as rectus femoris and psoas muscles.\\
+The differences between the muscular activation of subjects assisted by monoarticular and biarticular constrained devices were not limited to the rectus femoris and psoas muscles.
+The other representative muscles also demonstrated some differences, as shown in Figure \ref{Fig_Case01_MusclesActivity}; nevertheless, the differences between them were not as considerable as those of the rectus femoris and psoas muscles.\\